Skip to content

 From the moment installation finishes, the CLI runs immediately as the Trial plan.
 Whop OAuth login is only needed when you purchase a paid plan (Lifetime / Annual / Monthly); Trial usage requires nothing additional.
 See the "Paid-plan login" section later on this page for the upgrade flow.

-Step 2 — Prepare a strategy file (~2 min)
+Step 2 — Initialize the working directory and prepare a strategy file (~2 min)

 mkdir quickstart && cd quickstart